Modern Slavery and Human Trafficking Statement for the Financial Year 2017-2018

 Due diligence and further steps

-IHS Markit is developing additional procedures to assess the risk of new vendors at onboarding and require suppliers to affirm their commitment to eradicating modern slavery and human trafficking.
+IHS Markit is implementing additional procedures to assess the risk of new vendors at onboarding and require suppliers to affirm their commitment to eradicating modern slavery and human trafficking.
 We will undertake in the next financial year to:

 - Continue risk assessments of and, as necessary, additional engagement with suppliers;